recoskyler/yeety/README.md

 # Yeety

 Yeelight (Xiaomi Mi Light) RGB ambience controller for GNU/Linux.
+Works by taking a screenshot (of a specified monitor) 2-3 times per second, and setting the light bulb's color to the dominant color on the screenshot.
+You can enable rate limiting so that your client does not get blocked.

 ## Status

-**IN DEVELOPMENT** - Maybe you can use it after some tweaks tho.
+**STABLE, NO SOLID FUTURE** - You can use it I guess.

 ## Features